 Google Voice Typing is an amazing voice-to-text engine that allows users to dictate words and sentences instead of typing them.
-However, Google Voice Typing is seemingly not working for some users.
+However, Google’s talk-to-text feature is seemingly not working for some users.

 Google voice typing doesn’t work